Can You Get Deported for a DUI or Crime?

 The intersection between immigration and criminal law is one of the most complex and technical areas of US law.
 Chudnovsky Law is recognized as a leader in criminal defense for clients from all countries and addressing the immigration consequences of criminal charges.

-Chudnovsky Law services the entire state of California including Los Angeles county, Marin county, Orange county, Riverside county, San Diego county, San Francisco county, Santa Barbara county, and Ventura county.
+Chudnovsky Law services immigration clients nationwide and all other cases in Los Angeles county, Orange county, Riverside county, San Diego county, Santa Barbara county, Santa Monica and Ventura county.